litmuschaos/v1-litmus-docs/docs/litmus-probe.md

 - **retry:** The number of times a check is re-run upon failure in the first attempt before declaring the probe status as failed.
 - **interval:** The period between subsequent retries
 - **probePollingInterval:** The time interval for which continuous probe should be sleep after each iteration
+- **initialDelaySeconds:** Represents the initial waiting time interval for the probes.

 ## Types of Litmus Probes